MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 }
 {% endhighlight %}

 Simple, right?
-Well... no.
+Well... *no*.

 For it to work you need these `BuildRequestData`, `BuildParameters` and `BuildManager` classes.
 And this is where the pain started for me.

 ## Reference MSBuild assemblies

 By the time I started working on this tool I was using Visual Studio 2015 and I didn't know where to find any of these assemblies.
+I only knew they were part of `Microsoft.Build` packages.
 So I tried adding a Reference to them via `Framework`:

 ![MSBuild assemblies via Framework]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/msbuild-assemblies-framework.png "Assemblies via Framework"){: .align-center}